yaqinlah/Scraping-Shopee-Product-Data/README.md

 This project demonstrates how to scrape product data from Shopee using Python and Selenium.
 The extracted data can be used for price comparison, product trend analysis, and e-commerce insights.

 ## 🔍 Features
-✅ Extract product names, prices, ratings, link to picture, number of sold,	location, product link
+✅ Extract product names, prices, ratings, link to picture, number of sold,	products review, location, product link

 ✅ Handle infinite scrolling and dynamic content loading with Selenium